 - Quality manager

 Work experience is a valuable way of getting first-hand knowledge of specialised industries.
 If you're undecided about the area of chemical engineering you want to work in, try to get an industrial placement to find out what's available.
 This may be a placement that's part of your degree course, or one you set up yourself during the summer.

 Work experience is often available in the pharmaceutical, petrochemical and food and drink industries.
 Check out the careers section of company websites for more information.

 Search for placements and find out more about work experience and internships.

-Employers are as diverse as the products they produce and cover a broad range of industrial sectors.
+Employers cover a broad range of industrial sectors.
 Any company involved in large-scale conversion of raw materials into a product will require chemical development engineers.

 You'll find major employers in gas and oil extraction, oil refining, nuclear and other power generation and process industries, including pharmaceuticals, fine and heavy chemicals, and agrochemicals.
 Other manufacturing industries that need chemical engineers include those supplying: